Akira8484/alpha-max-3d-game-insertion-program---final-v1.1/README.md

 On future versions I will work on automating more of the process so it will require less user input.

-The Alpha Max game board is available to order from the manufacturer or if you are in the USA you can order from my website: mrmattsarcade.com/shop

 Feel free to fork this repository and improve it yourself, report issues, or do pull requests.